springone-tour-2021/lab-workshop-3/workshop/content/exercises/B-02-content.md

 ### Testing the CatsService

 Further upstream we have the `CatsService`—responsible for exposing application persistence.
 The service accepts a repository, which depends on JPA.
 However, we won't have a JPA engine at THIS test; the JPA tests are completed earlier.
-Further up the cat test pyramid is where we are!

 Filling in for `CatsRepostory`, [Mockito](https://site.mockito.org/) can proxy the instance to return custom (test) Cat beans during test.
 This is as simple as applying Mockito to the repository bean in a `before` method that will get called at the beginning of each test.
 Take a look at how this works in context: